 Through the years Georgia has experienced great economic development and cultural enrichment due to the diverse and vibrant makeup of its residents including, significantly, the Latino community.
 Of the over 1,000,000 Latinos living in Georgia many have taken it upon themselves to serve in various capacities of leadership.
 And through their efforts, improve lives and create opportunities for growth.

-To recognize the accomplishments of these gifted leaders, the Georgia Hispanic Chamber of Commerce presents the first annual “50 Most Influential Latinos in Georgia.”
+To recognize the accomplishments of these gifted leaders, the Georgia Hispanic Chamber of Commerce presents the “50 Most Influential Latinos in Georgia.”
 The nominations of the men and women selected for this prestigious honor have gone through a rigorous process to evaluate contributions they have made.
 Weighing heavily on the final selection was the degree of influence each person exhibited in their role as a representative of the Latino community.
 It is one thing to be successful but quite another to ensure others are successful as well.
-For that positive influence, the GHCC is thankful and is delighted to recognize the “50 Most Influential Latinos in Georgia” for 2018.
+For that positive influence, the GHCC is thankful and is delighted to recognize the “50 Most Influential Latinos in Georgia” for 2019.

 Georgia Latino Alliance for Human Rights